XTreePath: A generalization of XPath to handle real world structural variation: Introduction

 \section{Introduction}

-Continuous data extraction pipelines using wrappers have become common and integral parts of businesses.
+We address a key problem in information extraction which deals with wrapper failures due to changing content templates.
 A wrapper is best described by Kushmerick as a ``procedure, specific to a single information resource, that translates a [webpage] query response to relational form'' \cite{kushmerick_wrapper_1997}.
-Wrappers are required because much of the desired data on the Internet is presented using HTML templates instead of well formed (XML or JSON) data or unstructured freeform text.
+Wrappers are required because much of the desired data on the Internet is presented using HTML templates instead of well formed (XML or JSON) data or unstructured freeform text \cite{flesca_web_2004}.
 Extracting data, such as stock, flight, and product information, from websites that use HTML templates is difficult because wrapper methods have difficulty dealing with changes to HTML structure.

-Consider the site \url{kayak.com} which searches existing airplane and hotel reservation websites or \url{mint.com} which aggregates financial information by logging into bank websites on behalf of a customer.
-These services call for reliable and robust wrappers as they must maintain a data extraction pipeline for their businesses to function.

-We believe a good proportion of wrapper failures are due to HTML templates changing and cause wrappers to become incompatible after the inclusion or removal of DOM (Tree representation of HTML) elements.
-This shift may require manual retraining of wrappers which is a burden to users.
-We find over 50\% of our dataset contains shift and have a detailed discussion in \S \ref{sec:shiftanalysis}.
+We believe a good proportion of wrapper failures are due to HTML templates changing and cause wrappers to become incompatible after the element inclusion or removal of DOM (Tree representation of HTML).
+For example, an additional ``On Sale'' element is included above a product.
+This \textit{shift} \cite{dalvi_robust_2009, zhai_web_2005} may require manual retraining of wrappers which is a burden to users.
+Empirically we find over 50\% of our web sample contains shift at various levels and we have a detailed discussion about shift in Section \S \ref{sec:shiftanalysis}.

-To approach this problem, DOM permutations were pioneered by Dalvi \cite{dalvi_robust_2009} who found it was extremely fundamental to shift.
-This allowed users to expect specific shifts based on tree structure but it was limited by XPath annotations.
-Zhai \cite{zhai_web_2005} and Gulhane \cite{gulhane_web-scale_2011} have researched DOM tree structure's importance in unsupervised information extraction but their work is not applicable to supervised applications.

-Supervised methods have focused on learning annotations that rely on standard XPath extraction methods.
-Our proposed method XTPath performs a semi-supervised search to locate the desired content from a target page based on contextual information learned from training data.
-We discuss a new extraction method that searches by recursively matching subtrees (\S \ref{sec:rtm}) and enables a new type of annotation based on a sequence of trees (Tree Paths, \S \ref{sec:tpath}).

-In terms of wrapper induction, our method learns a path of DOM trees.
-In order to take advantage of existing state-of-the-art XPath extraction tools, we use a novel recursive tree matching method which performs a semi-supervised heuristic graph search in the DOM to find the most similar nodes to the nodes contained in the tree path.
+To handle the problem of shift we need to take in more information from the DOM \cite{zhai_web_2005, gulhane_web-scale_2011, Kosala2002, Chidlovskii2003, Omari2017, dalvi_automatic_2011}.
+Instead of only extracting statistics from the training data we extract an entire sub-tree structure, like Reis \cite{reis_automatic_2004}, and use this during wrapper induction to create a supervised information extraction method.